Categories > Anime/Manga > Yami no Matsuei > Halo

 “If you make it in tomorrow, I am available from morning to ten in the evenings.”

-“Thank you, san.”
-They bowed and parted ways.
+“Thank you,” Anna replied before they bowed and parted ways.
 Today was a waste in Anna’s mind.
-All just like her college years.
-No progress what so ever.
-Back to square one.
+All just like her college years; no progress what so ever.